5 key B2C marketing channels and strategies to resonate with your customers

 Retargeting allows you to do this on channels like Facebook and Instagram, which your customers are probably using regularly.

-Thanks—or is it no thanks?—to the coronavirus outbreak, consumer psychology has changed drastically in recent months.
+Thanks—or is it no thanks?—to the coronavirus outbreak, consumer psychology has changed drastically.

 Some customers are more fearful of shopping in-store than before.